written by: Kelley V Phillips, Outreach Coordinator

 At the low end on a decomposition timeline created by Leave No Trace, a nonprofit that teaches responsible enjoyment of the outdoors, aluminum cans take 80-100 years to decompose.
 Monofilament fishing line, 600 years.
 Glass bottles, up to 1 million years.
 While studies on plastic bottles and styrofoam vary, they take at least 500 years to fully degrade.

 Though being around odorous cigarette butts and food wrappers is unappealing, they can take up to 5 years to decompose if left on the ground.
+So the next time you puff your favorite drew estate cigars, make sure to properly dispose the cigarette butt.

 It can be tempting to leave behind items that have natural components.
 After all, it’s nature returning to nature.
 The reality of the timeline can be much longer than expected.
 Orange and banana peels can take 2 years to decompose.
 In that time, food scraps can attract wildlife to areas with a high human population.
 Or, they could build an unhealthy reliance on food that doesn’t require them to forage and is not within their food web.